carlosp420/nymphalidae_diversification/MS.md

 ## Introduction
-Hostplant shifts have been invoked to be responsible for a great part of the biodiversity of herbivorous insects (Mitter et al. 1988).
+Hostplant shifts have been invoked to be responsible for a great part of the biodiversity of herbivorous insects [@mitter1988].
 The study of the evolution of hostplant use has spawned several theories explaining the evolutionary interactions between plants and insects (reviewed by Nyman et al. 2012).
 The "escape-and-radiate" hypothesis [@ehrlich1964] states that plants and